Aasif-github/Database/CallBack.md

 # What is callback?

-A callback is a function passed as a argument to another function and executed later.
+A callback is a function passed as an argument to another function and executed later.

 Callbacks are a way to handle asynchronous operations like network requests, file reading, or user interactions in JavaScript.